 - (1) Turn the main switch to the "OFF" (off) position. - (2) Remove the fuse box cover. - (3) If the fuse is secured using screws, remove the screws, and then remove the fuse.
-Install the spare fuse, and then tighten the screws.
+Install a spare fuse of the proper amperage, and then tighten the screws.